RS-DAT/JupyterDaskOnSRC/README.md

 ### Access the existing workspace

-To access the existing workspace, first ask administrators to invite you.
+To access an existing workspace, first ask administrators to invite you to a collaborative organization (CO).
 After receiving the invitation link, you will be directed to the [log in page](https://portal.live.surfresearchcloud.nl/).
 Follow the instructions in [Workspace Access with TOTP](https://servicedesk.surf.nl/wiki/display/WIKI/Log+in+to+your+workspace#Logintoyourworkspace-WorkspaceAccesswithTOTP)